 - No food or drink allowed in any of the Simulation Labs. - All users of the Simulation Lab are expected to display professional conduct. - In order to preserve realism of the scenarios and integrity of the cases used for Simulation, all students will be required to sign a confidentiality agreement. - All scenarios need to have clearly defined objectives that are tailored for clinical experience and knowledge level of students. - Clinical uniforms are to be worn and the student will come prepared just as he/she would for a normal clinical day.
 All equipment, supplies, and/or books shall be brought to simulation. - The student will need to bring all the simulation documents provided by the instructor and have prepared for the simulation based on the documents provided.
-All medications and/or disease processes will need to be researched before arriving for simulation experience. - The students will need to arrive on time for scheduled simulation and meet at location set forth by their instructor. - All students will need to be professional and courteous.
+All medications and/or disease processes will need to be researched before arriving for simulation experience.
+Students shall use effective communication and utilize SBAR when giving report to any other healthcare provider - The students will need to arrive on time for scheduled simulation and meet at a location set forth by their instructor. - All students will need to be professional and courteous.
 All simulation experiences will be treated as a real hospital experience and your behavior while in the simulation lab should reflect as such.